Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 13, 2023 at 3:38 AM EDT|Updated: 1 hour ago

-Friday's game between the Michigan Wolverines (22-9) and the UNLV Lady Rebels (31-2) at Pete Maravich Assembly Center should be a close matchup, as our computer prediction projects a final score of 70-68, with Michigan taking home the win.
-Game time is at 3:00 PM ET on March 17.
+Friday's game at Pete Maravich Assembly Center has the Michigan Wolverines (22-9) squaring off against the UNLV Lady Rebels (31-2) at 3:00 PM ET (on March 17).
+Our computer prediction projects a close 70-68 victory for Michigan, so expect a tight matchup.

-The Wolverines lost their most recent matchup 81-79 against Ohio State on Friday.
+Last time out, the Wolverines lost 81-79 to Ohio State on Friday.

 Michigan vs. UNLV Game Info